 Materials make the 13’ travel distance from the ground floor to the mezzanine at a speed of 24 feet per minute, a duration of approximately 30 seconds.
 The pallets are loaded and unloaded with a manual pallet jack.
 RDC runs a product receiving shift in the day and a product picking shift in the late evening and early morning.
 The VRC is primarily used during the receiving shift, making at least a dozen trips per shift.

 The carriage is lifted and lowered by two hydraulic cylinders, mounted on the guide columns that straddle the carriage.
 The hydraulic technology provides cost-effective durability, allowing the lifts to operate continuously throughout the day, with installation costs and maintenance needs less than other lifting technologies.

 The steady growth of RDC’s business that required the new distribution center has not abated.
-Business expansion in Delaware, Maryland and points south will soon be served from Fairfield, as will more customers in New York State.
-In coming months the Rochester facility will focus on growth in Pennsylvania, Ohio, and Massachusetts.
+The business expanded into Delaware, Maryland, points south from Fairfield, and New York State.
+They also focused on growth in Pennsylvania, Ohio and Massachusetts.

 VRCs move materials, but not people, between multiple levels in factories, warehouses, institutions or anywhere that products or supplies need to move from one level to another.
 They have their own national code (ANSI/ASME B20.1) and are specifically exempt from the national elevator code.